 - Within reason, describe the methodologies that should be used in this project.
 Again, you may not be able to go into too much detail about the methodology each team member will need to use to complete their deliverables, but a summary of methodologies can be a great help down the line.

 - A project timeline, including a clear schedule for deliverables.
 Setting deadlines for deliverables along the way will keep your whole team on track and avoid a situation where you get close to the final deadline, only to realize that your project is dramatically behind.

 Writing Your Project Charter

 When it comes to writing your project charter, it should be a straightforward process.
 If you’ve never written a document like this before, there is no need to stress.
-We have provided some examples of templates that you can fill out and use to get you started with your charter.
+We have provided some examples of templates (for example effective buyer persona template) that you can fill out and use to get you started with your charter.
 The steps for writing are as follows: